-Between the input and output is a 4x4 (or 8x8) audio mixer with tracking audio delay.
+Between the input and output is a 4x4 audio mixer (8x8 mixer with the 8415) with tracking audio delay.
 Any incoming audio can be mixed, level controlled and/or shuffled to another output channel by means of the integrated audio router.
-The tracking audio delay allows synchronization and timing to be maintained with time base corrected video passing through the video frame synchronizer of the 8400.
+The tracking audio delay allows synchronization and timing to be maintained with time base corrected video passing through the video frame synchronizer of the 8500.

 A built in sample rate converter allows use of asynchronous AES input signals.
 The Audio Processors also support encoded audio formats such as AC-3 and Dolby-E. Because these data streams cannot tolerate sample rate conversion, they must be input to the Audio Processors synchronous to the video.
 All audio processing is performed at the full 24 bit resolution of the system.
-At the output side of the submodule the four (or eight) audio channels may be simultaneously routed to analog (8510 only) and AES output connectors while also being embedded on the outgoing SDI video.
+At the output side of the submodule the four audio channels (eight channels with the 8415) may be simultaneously routed to analog (8510 only) and AES output connectors while also being embedded on the outgoing SDI video.
 An adapter is also available to allow the AES I/O to be converted from BNC to 110 ohm balanced.